Buff Bagwell: World Tag Team Champion (1993–1996)

 On the May 28 episode of Worldwide, Bagwell formed a new tag team with The Patriot called Stars and Stripes as they defeated Dick Slater and Chris Sullivan in their first match as a team.
 They were quickly put in contention for the World Tag Team Championship and entered a feud with the champions Pretty Wonderful over the titles.
 After losing to Pretty Wonderful in a title shot at Fall Brawl, Stars and Stripes defeated them in a rematch on the September 25 episode of Main Event to win the World Tag Team Championship, thus marking Bagwell's second reign with the title.
 They lost the titles back to Pretty Wonderful at Halloween Havoc but won the titles a second time at Clash of the Champions XXIX.
 They lost the titles to Harlem Heat on December 8, which aired on the January 14, 1995 episode of Saturday Night.
 Stars and Stripes failed in regaining the titles from Harlem Heat in rematches at Clash of the Champions XXX, the February 11 episode of Saturday Night and the March 5 episode of WorldWide.

-Bagwell would enter a tournament for the vacant United States Heavyweight Championship, losing to Meng in the opening round on the April 29 episode of Saturday Night.
+Bagwell would enter a tournament for the vacant WCW United States Heavyweight Championship, losing to Meng in the opening round on the April 29 episode of Saturday Night.
 The Patriot left WCW in May and Bagwell resumed to singles competition while making makeshift tag teams with Jim Duggan, Johnny B. Badd and Alex Wright to regain the World Tag Team Championship but could not regain the titles.

-On the September 16 episode of Saturday Night, Bagwell formed a tag team with Scotty Riggs called The American Males as they defeated State Patrol in their debut match.
+On the September 16 episode of Saturday Night, Bagwell formed a tag team with Scotty Riggs called the American Males as they defeated State Patrol in their debut match.
 The newly formed team defeated Harlem Heat to win the World Tag Team Championship on the September 18 episode of Monday Nitro.
 They lost the titles back to Harlem Heat on the October 28 episode of Saturday Night.
-Bagwell participated in the first-ever World War 3 battle royal at the namesake event for the vacant World Heavyweight Championship, which was won by Randy Savage.
+Bagwell participated in the first-ever World War 3 battle royal at the namesake event for the vacant WCW World Heavyweight Championship, which was won by Randy Savage.
 The American Males received a rematch for the tag team titles against Harlem Heat on the December 4 episode of Nitro, which they failed to win.
 The team would find no success afterwards and would lose most of their matches throughout 1996.
 During this time, Bagwell made only two pay-per-view appearances; the first at The Great American Bash, where he lost to Diamond Dallas Page and the second at World War 3, where he participated in the namesake match with the winner earning a title shot for the World Heavyweight Championship, but failed to win the match.